gregnordin/python_setup_macbook/README.md

 ## Instructions

-From within the virtual environment:
+From within the non-conda virtual environment:

     (name_of_virtual_environment) (base)
     $ pip install jupyterlab